edgiese/blog/posts/2021-05-23-01-another-dialog-on-making-america-christian.md

 **Aaron**:  But the abdication meant to withdraw into small communities, separate from the world, almost like a monastery enlarged to a town.
-Within these communities, they thought they could do an even better job of aligning the constellations.
-So, when you think about it, the abdicators are just as enthusiastic about aligning constellations, but just more pessimistic about doing it for large groups of people.
+Within these communities, they thought they could do an even better job of aligning the stars.
+So, when you think about it, the abdicators are just as enthusiastic about aligning stars, but just more pessimistic about doing it for large groups of people.

 **Dijon**:  You really did seem to have some revelation.
-Just last night you were saying all kinds of things about not wanting to force others into your beliefs, and now it's all about lining up stars and constellations.
+Just last night you were saying all kinds of things about not wanting to force others into your beliefs, and now it's all about lining up stars.
 But I imagine you've saved the one you actually agree with to last.

-**Aaron**:  Of course, who wouldn't do that?
-I've gotten you to listen to me, right?
-The last group of Christians said that God's will regarding the running of the world is hidden, unlike His revealed Word for the church, and the two should not really mix.
-The revealed Word is, in the end, all about grace and forgiveness, which makes a beautiful way of running a church, but a pretty impractical way of running a country.
+**Aaron**:  Of course!
+The last group of Christians said that God's will regarding the running of the world is hidden, unlike His revealed will for the church, and the two should not really mix.
+The revealed will (His Word) is, in the end, all about grace and forgiveness, which makes a beautiful way of running a church, but a pretty impractical way of running a country.